-One of the first questions people ask when it comes to building a website is: How much does it cost to build a website?
-The cost of building a website depends entirely on your budget and goals.
-In this article, we’ll show you how much it will really cost to put up a website.
+One of the first questions people ask when it comes to building a website is: How much does it REALLY cost to build a website?
+The truth is, the cost of building a website depends entirely on your personal budget and goals.
+However, in this article, we’ll show you how much it will really cost to put up a website for most people.

 What Tools Do You Need to Build a Website?

-That being said, if you don’t have a clue of what tools you’ll need to build a website, chances are you’ll overspend your budget on things that you’ll never need.
+That said, if you don’t have a clue what tools you’ll need to build a website, chances are you’ll overspend your budget on things that you’ll never need.

-No matter what type of websites you want to create, it’s important to know what tools you’ll need for setting up a website.
+No matter what type of website you want to create, it’s important to know what tools you’ll need for setting up your site.

 - Domain name (e.g. Google.com, IsItWP.com)